-The Peregrine Falcon is a medium to large falcon (comparable in size to a crow) with long, pointed wings.
-Adults have bluish-grey or darker upperparts, a variable-width blackish wedge extending down from eyes, and whitish, greyish, or buff-coloured underparts, with variable amounts of blackish spotting and barring.
+The Peregrine Falcon is a medium-to-large falcon (comparable in size to a crow) with long, pointed wings.
+Adults have bluish-grey or darker upperparts, a variable-width blackish wedge extending down from the eyes, and whitish, greyish, or buff-coloured underparts, with variable amounts of blackish spotting and barring.
 The sexes are distinguished by size, with females being 15-20% larger and 40-50% heavier than males (White 1968; White et al. 2002).
-Juveniles resemble the adults, but are light brown to slate brown or chocolate brown above, with buff underparts barred with blackish brown.
+Juveniles resemble the adults but have light brown to slate brown or chocolate brown upperparts and blackish-barred buff underparts.